The School of Operations Research

 Kim Binsted

-works on computational astrobiology and
+works at the University of Hawaii on computational astrobiology and

 computer-generated jokes, among other things.